jagregory/abrash-zen-of-asm/src/chapter-07.md

 mov   es,[DisplayBufferSegment]
 ```

-Here, `DisplayBufferSegment` is set externally to point to the segment in which all screen drawing should be performed at any given time.
+Here, `DisplayBufferSegment`{.nasm} is set externally to point to the segment in which all screen drawing should be performed at any given time.

 Finally, segments are often passed as stack frame parameters from high-level languages to assembler subroutines — to point to far data buffers and the like — and in those cases segments can best be loaded directly from stack frames into segment registers.
 (We'll discuss stack frames later in this chapter.)
 It's easy to forget that segments can be loaded directly from *any* addressable memory location, as we'll see in Chapter 16; all too many people load segments from stack frames like this: